 The Venezuela Affairs Unit (VAU) Public Affairs Section (PAS) is pleased to announce that funding is available through its Public Diplomacy Small Grants Program.
 This is an Annual Program Statement, outlining our funding priorities, our strategic themes, and the procedures for submitting requests for funding.
-Please carefully follow all instructions below.
+Please carefully follow all the instructions below.

 Purpose of Small Grants: VAU PAS invites proposals for cultural and educational programs that support democratic initiatives and economic empowerment in Venezuela, highlight shared values, and promote bilateral cooperation.
-All programs must include an U.S. cultural element, or connection with U.S.-based expert/s, organization/s, or institution/s in a specific field that will promote increased understanding of U.S. policy and perspectives.
+All programs must include a U.S. cultural element, or connection with U.S.-based expert/s, organization/s, or institution/s in a specific field that will promote an increased understanding of U.S. policy and perspectives.

 Examples of PAS Small Grants Program programs include, but are not limited to:

 • Subject-matter experts and academic lectures and seminars;

 • Training and programs promoting economic empowerment and citizen participation;